tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     ![In the diagnostics settings blade, create a name, select logs, and select to send to Log Analytics.](images/appgroupdiagsettings.png "Workspace diagnostic settings")

-At this point you should have diagnostic data enabled on at least 1 WVD ARM object of each type.
+At this point you should have diagnostic data enabled on at least 1 AVD ARM object of each type.
 To enable monitoring for additional objects, rinse and repeat the above steps.

 ### Task 6: Enabling Azure Monitor for the session hosts

-Azure Monitor is leveraged with WVD to monitor the performance and health of your session host VMs.
+Azure Monitor is leveraged with AVD to monitor the performance and health of your session host VMs.
 This feature can be enabled for Azure VMs in a number of ways.
 In this exercise we will walk through enabling Azure Monitor on VMs using the Azure portal.
 Refer to the following links for guidance on automation.

 1. Sign in to the [Azure Portal](https://portal.azure.com/).